-- Press the Infotainment button ## and then press the Settings menu. - Activate the wireless network.
+- Pulse the HOME > 🗘 button. - Activate the wireless network.
 To do so, press the WLAN function button. - Activate the wireless network (WLAN) on the device that is to be connected.
-If necessary, refer to the manufacturer's instruction manual. - Activate the mobile device assignment on the Infotainment System.
+If necessary, refer to the manufacturer's instruction manual. - Activate the mobile device assignment in the infotainment system.
 To do so, press the Enable WLAN connection button and activate the checkbox. - Enter and confirm the network key displayed on the device.